alexvlasov182/blog-rails/README.md

-# Ruby on Rails Portfolio
+# Ruby on Rails Portfolio Application

 > This is Ruby on Rails 5 application that allows users to create their own portfolios.